keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 To modify Helm values:

-1. Download a copy of the `keptn/values.yaml` file:
+1. Download a copy of the Helm values file:

    ```shell
    helm show values keptn/keptn > values.yaml